TheLegend274/BreastCancerClassification/README.md

+Breast Cancer Classification:
 This is a machine learning Classification model.
-Based off the data about the tumor you give the model, the model can determine if the tumor benign or malignant.
+Based off the data about the tumor you give to the model, the model can determine if the tumor benign or malignant.